Risk Appetite (High Yielding Currencies) Risk Averse (Safe Haven Currencies and Gold)

 AUDJPY - Bullish

-NZD may also be added onto the list of higher yielding currencies because it is also one that has a high interest rate - therefore traders may also trade NZDUSD and NZDJPY as bullish.
+NZD may also be added onto the list of higher yielding currencies because it is also one that has got a high interest rate - therefore traders may also trade NZDUSD and NZDJPY as bullish.

 Economic Recession

 US Dollar is the most stable currency worldwide, held as reserve by most banks and central banks all over the world, thus US Dollar would still be the last currency standing as it is the most hardest to dispose as everyone, every corporation, every commercial bank, every central bank has it.
 So in recession time when there is uncertainty, those who know, the economists would rather be holding on to USD rather than any other.
 This is known as Safe Haven; The USA Dollar is a safe haven - in times of economic recession traders will flock to the safe haven currencies - the USD.
-Therefore the value of USA Dollar will keep going up in times of recession.
-The more the recession the more the US Dollar gains value, even if the Recession is hardest in USA, US Dollar will not lose value because of this, US Dollar will gain more and more value, because it is the safest option.
+Therefore the value of USA Dollar will keep moving up in times of recession.
+The more the recession the more the US Dollar gains value, even if the Recession is hardest in USA, US Dollar will not lose value due to and because of this, US Dollar will gain more and more value, because it's the safest option.
 Vice Versa, if US Economy does very well, people will lose the dollar in favor of others that are higher yielding.
 That is why when the US economy is doing good and also all other Economies are doing good, other currencies such as GBP, EUR, AUD will gain on the USD, the USA Dollar might even lose value against these higher yielding currencies.

 It is because of this reason that when recession hit in 2007, risk appetite became risk averse and the above investors closed all their buy positions and they started favoring buying the JPY and the USD which gained back all the value.